Ridge vents offer ventilation and a sleek design.

 Not Suitable for Some Roofs

-The installation cost of ridge vents is more expensive than other roof vents such as soffit, gable, and roof turbine.
+The installation cost of ridge vents is slightly more expensive than other roof vents such as soffit, gable, and roof turbine.
 However, the damages they prevent can make them a cost-effective investment.

 How Much Do Ridge Vents Cost?